tanyastropheus/Events_Near_Me/README.md

 sudo service elasticsearch start
 ```

-2. Run the web scraper to get events data:
+2. Run the web scraper to get event data of the day:
 ```
 cd Events_Near_Me
 ./sf_station_scrape.py
 ```

 3. Start Flask application server.
 To accommodate the spawning of child processes when debugger is set to True in development, we need to specify the ````PYTHONPATH```:

 * In development:
 ```
 PYTHONPATH=`pwd` python3 -m event_app.app